Silky Chocolate Pie Recipe

 - 4. Transfer to a clean bowl; press plastic wrap onto surface of filling.
 Cool filling to room temperature.
 Spoon into crust.
 Refrigerate, covered, until cold, about 4 hours.

 - 5. For topping, in a small bowl, beat cream until it begins to thicken.
 Add Cognac and confectioners' sugar; beat until soft peaks form.
 Spread over pie.
-Sprinkle with cocoa.
+Dust lightly with cocoa.
 Yield: 8 servings.

 1 piece: 579 calories, 39g fat (24g saturated fat), 211mg cholesterol, 171mg sodium, 44g carbohydrate (23g sugars, 2g fiber), 8g protein.